miklevin/Pipulate.com/software.md

 ### Crawling a Website

-Okay, we've done enough requiring Google Service login.
+Did somebody say crawl a website?
 Not everything you do in SEO requires a Google service.
-Sometimes you can go to the website itself and just crawl it.
+And you don't need ScreamingFrog either.
+Sometimes you can go to the website itself and just crawl it with Python.
 The important thing to know here is there's the "old way" and the "new way".
 The old way is lightweight and fast, but doesn't always work.
 The new way involves using an entire web browser but is slow.
 First, the old, easy way:

 ### Capturing Search Engine Results